zemen12/blender-mcp/README.md

 Once connected, Claude can interact with Blender using the following capabilities:

-#### Resources

-- `blender://ping` - Check connectivity
-- `blender://simple` - Get basic Blender information
-- `blender://scene` - Get detailed scene information
-- `blender://object/{object_name}` - Get information about a specific object

 #### Tools

+- `get_scene_info` - Gets scene information
+- `get_object_info` - Gets detailed information for a specific object in the scene
 - `create_primitive` - Create basic primitive objects with optional color
 - `set_object_property` - Set a single property of an object
 - `create_object` - Create a new object with detailed parameters
 - `modify_object` - Modify an existing object's properties
 - `delete_object` - Remove an object from the scene
 - `set_material` - Apply or create materials for objects
-- `execute_blender_code` - Run arbitrary Python code in Blender
+- `execute_blender_code` - Run any Python code in Blender

 ### Example Commands

 Here are some examples of what you can ask Claude to do:

-- "Create a blue cube at position [0, 1, 0]"
+- "Create a low poly scene in a dungeon, with a dragon guarding a pot of gold"
-- "Make the cube red"
+- "Make the car red and metallic"
 - "Create a sphere and place it above the cube"
-- "Get information about the current scene"
+- "Get information about the current scene, and make a threejs sketch from it"
-- "Delete the cube"
+- "Make the lighting like a studio"
+- "Point the camera at the scene, and make it isometric"

 ## Troubleshooting